Gkcloud5/Better-future/Secondary Memory management.md

 * **Main memory is a volatile memory.**
 	* Volatile means content in main memory will be deleted when we turned off a system
+* Hard disk is perfect example for secondary memory.
 *